Have you tried Yin yoga yet? If you’re tired and craving energy, or you’re overstimulated with a racing mind, it might

 Yin yoga and the mind

-Becoming still in a pose and staying for a while, creates those gaps that I was talking about earlier.
+Becoming still in a pose and staying for a while creates those gaps that I was talking about earlier.
 Keeping the gaps empty creates the space for anything that wants to come up.
-For example, feelings of anxiety, feelings of happiness or sadness, boredom.
+Anxiety, happiness sadness, boredom, for example.
 Anything you suppress with all the on-the-go busyness in your life.
-Finally, you take time out to allow for any of those feelings to be there.
-Emotions, thoughts, feelings we have kept in the shadows.
+Yin yoga gives you the time and space to allow those feelings to be there.
+Emotions, thoughts, feelings you have kept in the shadows.

 Generally speaking, during a Yin yoga class the teacher will encourage you to allow all those feelings to be there, but not identify with them.
 The teacher will guide you to become the observer of everything that arises in that space.
 All those stored away emotions, feelings and sensations now have a chance to come out.
 You have no idea how much energy it costs the body to keep all that suppressed.
 So the release you get from letting it all come out can also be just as big.